-When I first start, I always just put all the information necessary on the allotted space.
+In the beginning of the process, I place all the information that is necessary on the allotted space.
 It's a fun process where I get into brainstorming sessions with managers, CEO's, and investors.
-We discuss the priorities, what is the most important information, and least important.
-What takes up the most space, and what takes up the least amount of space.
-I do worst case scenarios for text lengths.
+We discuss what information is the most important and the least.
+I see what will take up the most and least amount of space.

 After I do some wireframing and placement, I extrapolate the designs I have made to the desktop software.
 I quickly see that the biggest issue is the size of the squares themselves Instead of focusing on the internal design, I present multiple size options to the team.

-I learn that the users look at these very quickly.
-They need a quick glance to know what's happening with a variety of stocks.
+I learn that the users will look at these very quickly.
+They need to know what's happening quickly with the variety of stocks.

-I experiment, and try doing small areas for the stocks.
+I experiment, and try doing smaller, more leaner areas for the stocks.
 Nobody asked for this, but regardless I presented it because a big part of my job is thinking of the options nobody else has.
-This design does come at the cost of removing certain pieces of data.
+The leaner design comes at the cost of removing certain pieces of data.

 I double the length of the area, while maintaining its leanness, and add in all the information.
 I quickly see the text is just too small for this kind of size.
 I present the issue to the managers.

 Then, the magic moment happens.
 The managers realize, that we could do a 3 column spread instead of a single.
 They would also like a box structure, and they realize that they can remove certain pieces of information.

 I make the design and present the hover state.
 The design gets wide approval.

 This process was a great success because I listened and was patient with all involved.
 A big part of a designers job is to help the managers realize themselves what they want by presenting options.
 By allowing the managers to realize what they really wanted, the final design was easy to make.

 Liquidnet 5 Mobile App